-Five successful companies that were once based at a Coworking space
+Five huge companies that started off at Coworking spaces

 The coworking concept is picking up across different countries changing the narrative that has been associated with it for some time now that the concept best works for freelancers, independent professionals, and early stage startups

 Companies are now moving in to coworking, probably to tap on the myriad advantages that come with joining one.
 From saving on the lease costs to the great networks found within coworking spaces, different businesses at any level can scaleup quickly and become successful.

 Let us look at some of the successful startups who once chose coworking venue as their home base and are now prospering multimillion corporations which is quite inspiring.
 Here is also list of some local companies that started off at Nairobi Garage and are now well established entreprises:

 Instagram: You probably use this platform for your company as a social media marketing tool or even as a personal platform to share your photos and videos.
 You probably also know who the company founders are and probably its acquisition by Facebook in 2012 for approximately US$1 billion in cash and stock.

 What you might not know is that the platform’s concept that has risen to reach over 1 billion users was born in Dogpatch Labs – a coworking space where Kevin Systrom and Mike Krieger created a new concept of social media that has since gained popularity across the globe

 Spotify: Spotify is a Swedish audio streaming platform that provides DRM-protected music and podcasts from record labels and media companies.
 As a freemium service, basic features are free with advertisements or automatic music videos, while additional features, such as improved streaming quality, are offered via paid subscriptions.